mgreen27/DotnetDumper/README.md

 # DotnetDumper
-A tool to quickly dump reflected assemblies from process dumps
+A tool to quickly dump reflected assemblies from process dumps for further analysis